mkpartners/cremedelacrm-www/content/post/dreamtx-reviewed.md

 Again, if you missed any of the event last week, the recordings are [all available online](https://medium.com/creme-de-la-crm/dreamforce-2020-highlights-recordings-and-more-2e54a6c96d73), and you have all year to get caught up to speed before next year's Dreamforce.

-If you need some Salesforce help before then, whether you're just getting started on the platform, need a hand designing an app that better aligns Salesforce with your internal processes, or anything in between --- [drop us a line](https://appexchange.salesforce.com/appxConsultingListingDetail?listingId=a0N30000001gF9jEAE)!
-We're always happy to help.

 Until next year, keep working hard, smart, and happy.
 We'll see you in the cloud.